 No one carries the responsibility for delivering our mission more than our support workers.

 Our Support Workers support adults in their own homes to live empowered, independent lives.
-A typical day might include helping them plan and prepare a meal, complete some household chores, or engaging in a hobby.
+A typical day might include helping them plan and prepare a meal, complete some household chores, or engage in a hobby.
 You may also be helping with medication, financial management and personal care.

 Our personal assistants and outreach workers support children and their families, helping the children they support to engage in activity within the community either as an individual, or as part of group.
 This might include physical activities such as swimming, or bowling or taking part in drama, music or art groups.